Why Google Ads Shows Your Ads for Competitor Brand Names

 google-ads-logo

-The days of relying only on long-tail keywords and strict exact match targeting are gone.
-With automation and AI driving ad auctions, Google Ads now uses algorithms to understand user intent instead of simple keyword matches.
+Google Ads no longer relies only on long-tail keywords and strict exact match targeting.
+With automation and AI driving ad auctions, Google now prioritizes user intent over exact keyword matches.

 Google Ads offers three keyword match types: exact, phrase, and broad.